krobasky/toy-redis/README.md

-# Simple redis for Python using docker, example
+# Redis for Python using Docker, simple example

 ## Requirements:
  -  miniconda version 4.11.0+